vutuv/vutuv/README.md

 This is a [Phoenix Framework](http://www.phoenixframework.org/) application.
 Please install it before going forward.

-Make sure that your database configuration in `config/dev.exs` is correct.
+Make sure that your database configuration in `config/dev.exs` is correct (we use MySQL by default).

 ```bash
 $ cd vutuv